bennysuf/Outfit-Organizer/my-app/README.md

     In the Home page you will be able to upload your outfit by clicking on the "Add new item" button.
 <img width="377" alt="Screen Shot 2022-12-08 at 2 04 26 PM" src="https://user-images.githubusercontent.com/109253075/206549193-22134d67-473f-4af7-a1dc-92a5d4ee8fb5.png">

-    It will take you to a page where you can give it a name, a description, and post a link to your image.
+    Upload a name, description, and a link to your image.
  <img width="348" alt="Screen Shot 2022-12-08 at 2 04 35 PM" src="https://user-images.githubusercontent.com/109253075/206549228-28aaa604-4586-410e-a3f7-a25c3b970429.png">